 We come into this world with a lot of raw energy and aliveness.
 But we are also extremely vulnerable.
 We are dependent on our parents to feed us, keep us warm and safe, and meet our other basic needs.

-But very soon we learn what parts of us are acceptable to our parents and others and what parts aren’t.
+Very early on we learn what parts of us are acceptable to our parents and others and what parts aren’t.
 And because our survival is in the hands of our parents, we quickly learn to reject those parts of ourselves as well.
 We learn the norms of our family, we internalize those patterns for much of our lives.

 If we are too noisy or big for our parents we may learn to swallow our bigness and try to be small and quiet.
 We can tense up every time we want to shout and fully express ourselves.
 This can lead to depressed feelings later!

-If we express too much anger or fear or grief we will learn to reject those feelings in ourselves, cutting ourselves off from our aliveness.
+If we express too much anger or fear or grief we will learn to reject those feelings in ourselves, cutting ourselves off from our aliveness, power, spontaneity and enthusiasm

 Our core feelings are essential to who we are and to our survival.
 Each of them offers us an invaluable gift of aliveness.